nprime06/prime.sty/prime.sty/readme.txt

 % you can put environments like itemize, lemmaX, etc. inside the proofX environments! how cool
+% some credits to dennis chen, who basically created this sty (with modifications by myself) and you can probably tell by visual similarities :)

 % by the way, i dont really know what im doing :)